 Trust & Identity services

-The partners will gather the requirements of end users and identify technical recommendations for the deployment of additional e-services and applications such as Trust and Identity services.
+The partners gather the requirements of end users and identify technical recommendations for the deployment of additional e-services and applications such as Trust and Identity services.
 Leading examples include:

-In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners will also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs).
+In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs).
 They will also provide a platform for cooperative processing of threat intelligence and attack data.

 Federated Identity Management for Libraries

-Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners will provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.
+Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.